 Fly from Seattle to Juneau, the capital of Alaska.
 Visit the imposing Mendenhall Glacier.
 There is time to explore Juneau on your own before we embark the ship in the late afternoon.

 Discover the small town of Petersburg on Mitkof Island, founded more than 100 years ago by rugged Norwegian fishermen.
-A visit to Petersburg provides a glimpse of a true Alaskan town.
-There is an opportunity for optional flight-seeing via floatplane over nearby LeConte Glacier (weather permitting) and for hiking along forest trails.
+A visit to Petersburg provides a glimpse of a true Alaskan town and an opportunity for hiking along forest trails.
 Later, cruise out to look for whales in the southern part of Frederick Sound, or explore LeConte Bay, a virtual sculpture garden of grounded icebergs.
+(B,L,D)

 Accompanying each expedition is a diverse team of experts — from naturalists to regional specialists — who will share their knowledge and insights on the wildlife, landscapes, and local culture.
 See one of the members of our extraordinary team below.